Learn

 You can also consider downsizing your home, refinancing your mortgage, or cutting back on travel and other non-essentials to help save money and reduce expenses.
 Depending on how important it is for you to retire now, you may even want to consider moving to an area with a lower cost of living.

-A: Typically, you don't want to make any dramatic moves with your portfolio after a market downturn already happened.
-It's too late to avoid the drop, so now it's time to focus on making the most of the potential for recovery.
+A: Typically, you don't want to make any dramatic moves with your portfolio after a market downturn has already happened — or during a period of intense volatility.
+Instead, focus on making the most of the potential for recovery.

 That means staying calm and not moving everything you have to cash.
 That turns unrealized losses into realized ones, and eliminates the possibility of increasing the value of your investments in the future.
 What you can do, however, is consider rebalancing your portfolio.
 Rebalancing can bring your portfolio back in line with your ideal asset allocation so that you're not taking on too much risk or missing out on the advantages of proper diversification.